Summary of Services

 Empowering Families with the Knowledge to Advocate for Children with Disabilities

-Founded in the 1980s by parents of children with disabilities, the Family Network on Disabilities (FND) emerged as a grassroots initiative and has evolved into a statewide network of parents and professionals dedicated to providing advocacy and training for affected families and educators.
+Founded in the 1980s by parents of children with disabilities, the Family Network on Disabilities (FND) has evolved into a statewide network of parents and professionals dedicated to providing advocacy and training for affected families and educators.

 FND's mission is to ensure that every child with a disability can access meaningful educational and social opportunities that foster growth, learning, and connection.
 The organization provides valuable tools and training through online and in-person workshops, webinars, informative publications, and special events.